 PBC: Do you have any pickleball goals you’d like to share?

-PBC: Anything else you’d like to share about your experience being one of the best pickleball players in the world?
+PBC: Do you have any final words about your experience being one of the best pickleball players in the world?